walakaka77/the-wriggley-farm/_posts/design/2024-08-24-choosing-the-correct-vermiculture-bin.md

 layout: page
 subheadline: My personal checklist for choosing vermiculture bin
 title:  "Choosing the Right Vermiculture Bin: A Comprehensive Guide"
-teaser: "This article takes you through my thought processes when choosing and comparing the different options of vermiculture bins availalbe"
+teaser: "This article takes you through my thought processes when choosing and comparing the different options of vermiculture bins available"
 breadcrumb: true
 categories:
     - vermicomposting